 15 Street Smarts Skills We All Need

-Maybe it’s just me, but there’s a chance that at some point you’ve been shocked at the thinking and reasoning skills (or lack thereof) of some of our youth today.
-It’s become almost unbearably obvious that just because you have a college degree, it doesn’t necessarily mean that you’re a smart person.
+Maybe it’s just me, but there’s a chance that you’ve been shocked at the thinking and reasoning skills (or lack thereof) of some of our population, especially our youth today.
+It’s become pretty obvious that just because you have a formal education through a college degree, doesn’t necessarily mean you’re a smart person when it comes to real-world situations.
 Yes, having book smarts is important, but executing those “smarts” by putting them into practice is even more so.
-Check out these street smart skills we all need.
+Check out these street-smart skills we all need.

 In case you missed this post, The Best Survival-You Are Responsible For Your Family